LDV Group: History

 LDV was formed in April 1993 as Leyland DAF Vans, following a management buyout backed by 3i of DAF NV's van plant in Washwood Heath, Birmingham, following the Dutch company being placed in administration.
 It was rebranded as LDV in January 1994.

 Prior to its merger with Leyland Trucks and DAF Trucks to form DAF NV (which in the UK traded as Leyland DAF) in February 1987, it was part of the British Leyland/Rover Group empire, and was latterly the Freight Rover arm of the Land Rover Group division.
+For the most part of its history, LDV and its predecessors manufactured subsequent generations of the Leyland Sherpa from 1974, itself a re-engineered version of the Morris J4, which dated as far back as 1960 and manufactured by the British Motor Corporation - one of the two conglomerates that merged in 1968 to form British Leyland.

 In December 2005, after going into administration, LDV was bought by group Sun Capital Partners, and was subject to a financial restructuring.
 What Van? reported LDV's commitment to its existing customers, including an assurance from their marketing director that their production target of 1,000 vans per month would put them well above break even point.

 GAZ acquired LDV on 31 July 2006.
 Former Ford of Europe executive Martin Leach and former AT Kearney executive Steve Young were appointed to run the business and expand production at LDV's Birmingham plant by adding new product lines and entering new markets in Europe and elsewhere.

 GAZ had plans to export LDV technology to Russia, and start producing the Maxus at its plant in Nizhny Novgorod (Russia), with 50,000 as an initial volume.
 There were also proposals to export the GAZ Maxus to Australia, a traditional market for British Leyland.

 However, GAZ's plans never really showed any increased output, and due to the severe worldwide recession and a lack of long-term investment and commitment, production was suspended at the LDV factory in Birmingham in December 2008.
 After the British Government tried once again to save the company by agreeing to pour in £5 million of grants to enable Malaysia's WestStar Corporation to purchase LDV.
 WestStar failed to secure financing.

 The intellectual property rights were sold by administrators PricewaterhouseCoopers to Chinese firm Eco Concept on 15 October 2009, who sold them to SAIC Motor in August 2010, with Maxus commencing production in China in March 2011.

 Coincidentally, PWC were the same group of administrators who dealt with the demise of the MG Rover Group in 2005, the descendant of the original company Leyland Trucks was a part of.
 Also, SAIC Motor currently owns the rights to most of MG Rover's assets, reuniting the two companies.